DawidJanocha/book-rental-app/README.md

 cd backend && npm run dev
 cd ../frontend && npm start

-To start the server you need to
+To start the server you need to npm run dev in the Final Project
+*npm run dev runs backend and frontend with 1 command
 ```

 ---